lpdevs/long-haul/_posts/2017-02-09-build-static-library-cpp-ubuntu.md

     ./prog
     ```

-  * result should be: Hello from static library
+  * Result should be: Hello from static library

 Thanks for reading.
 If you have some questions, feel free to ask me. <br/>LP Devs